twilightcity-net/flow-insight/README.md

       :.*.*.*.*.*.*.*.*.*.*.*.*.*.*.*.*.*.*.*.*.*.*.*.*.*.*.*.*.*.*.*.*.*.*.*.*.*.*.*.*.*.:

 ## TwilightCity Desktop Application ##
-TwilightCity is a desktop application and suite of tools to support Idea Flow Metrics and data-driven learning on a team.
+TwilightCity is a desktop application and suite of tools to support optimizing flow and data-driven learning on a team.

- It works in tandem with a peer-to-peer socket server called Gridtalk, and a metrics engine and city server called GridTime.
+ It works in tandem with a peer-to-peer socket server called Gridtalk, and a metrics engine called Gridtime.

 ### Install from Source ###
 The following will describe how to install 'TwilightCity' from source code, and connect to production community servers: "https://home.twilightcity.net"